 What does FOV mean to FPV Goggles?

-FOV stands for field of view, which is the distance between the two diagonal corners of the projected image.
+FPV Goggles manufacturers almost always provide FOV in the specs.
+It’s normally the diagonal field of view, which is the distance between the two diagonal corners of the projected image.

 FOV is NOT Everything

 For me, the minimum FOV of a pair of goggles is 30 degrees, anything smaller is really hard to see the image clearly.
 After trying so many different goggles, you might be surprised to find out my preference actually have an upper limit too.

 Some people prefer larger FOV because it’s more immersive.
 However some prefer smaller FOV because they don’t need to move their eyeballs as much to see the OSD at the corners, and it’s less likely to have blurry edges.